 At this early stage of design, the capital cost estimates include contingencies to account for changes in material costs and changes during project design.
 Currently, the Authority assumes allocated contingencies (i.e., money reserves assigned to each cost category to cover risks associated with design uncertainty) to be between 10 and 25 percent of the estimated construction and right-of-way acquisition costs.
-Unallocated contingency (SCC 90) (i.e., project reserves intended to cover unknown risks) is estimated to be 5 percent of construction and right-of-way acquisition costs (see Volume 2, Appendix 6-A).
+Unallocated contingency (SCC 90) (i.e., project reserves intended to cover unknown risks) is estimated to be 5 percent of construction and right-of-way acquisition costs.